110 W 4th Ave rezoning and development permit application

 Why are only the Questions and Answers posted?
 Why aren't the comments and whether the responder is opposed or in support posted as well (anonymously)?
 I would like this process to be more transparent and I would like to know how many people have responded with comments, whether they are in favour or opposed and what the comments were.
 Will the City commit to doing so?
 Also, so far many of the ‘answers’ do not fully answer the questions or don’t answer them at all.
 This is frustrating and (clearly) then prompts followups.
 It also implies that the questions aren’t being considered seriously and that the City seems to think it is ok to just provide stock answers.
 I think the City needs to demonstrate that this is in fact a meaningful exercise and give detailed answers that provide some confidence that this rezoning is not just a done deal.

-JEG asked almost 3 years ago
+JEG asked over 3 years ago

 Thanks for your question.
 Sorry to hear that you feel the process is not transparent.
 All questions and answers are posted to the Shape Your City page.
 Comments are collected through the rezoning process and reported to Council in a report when the proposal moved forward for Council consideration.
 In addition to the report summary, residents will have the opportunity to share their thoughts on the project directly with Council at the Public Hearing, prior to a decision.